 The forest residue chips are delivered to the refinery by truck, where they are offloaded using a truck tipper with a hopper.
 The clean pine logs are unloaded from the trucks using a high-lift loader, and placed into storage piles.
 To initiate preprocessing, logs are delivered by loader to a rotary head debarker, and the debarked logs are conveyed to a 25 ton/hr disk chipper to produce an approximate 2-in nominal chip.
-The chips from both materials are conveyed to storage piles, where they are held until drying using a rotary drier.
+The chips from both materials are conveyed to storage piles, where they are held until drying with waste heat from the conversion process using a rotary dryer.
 The chips from each pile are reclaimed and blended into a 50/50 stream as they are fed to the dryer.
-After the blended chips are dried to 10% moisture content, they are held in covered storage until feeding to the conversion process.
+After the blended chips are dried to 10% moisture, they are held in covered storage until feeding to the conversion process.